nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* Has a need to manage a significant number of contacts
+  * COVID-19 Cases in Schools
-* prefer desktop apps over other types
+* Prefer desktop apps over other types
-* can type fast
+* Can type fast
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps
+* Has access to details of students
 * School admins

 **Value proposition**: